 Happy St. Patrick’s Day!
-In honor of the holiday, I give you Wordy Tips & Tidings' Friday blog post about limericks, a day early.
+In honor of the holiday, I give you Wordy Tips & Tidings' blog post about limericks, a few days early.

 Top of the mourning to ya.
 Raise your stout of Guinness or shot of Irish whiskey and let’s toast to a life filled with good fortune and good company.
 Kiss the Blarney Stone and all those crazy shenanigans.
 Sorry, those frisky leprechauns made me say it.

 A limerick is a funny, nonsensical, sometimes rude poem of five lines.
 It consists of three long verses and two short lines using the rhyming scheme of AABBA.
 The limerick tells a succinct tale.

 A rhyme scheme is the pattern of rhyme that comes at the end of each verse or line in poetry.

 AABBA rhyming means that the first two lines rhyme with each other.

 The next (usually shorter) two lines rhyme with each other.